SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 https://cairnrpg.com/Cairn Bestiary compiled on April 28, 2023 by
 Yochai Gal (CC-BY-SA 4.0) https://cairnrpg.com/

+Note: If STR, DEX, or WIL are not listed, then they have a value of 10.

 **Acolyte:** 4 HP, 1 Armor, 14 WIL, mace (d8) or ceremonial dagger
 (d6), Holy Symbol (Ward once per day).
 Holy men and women bound to a